redhat-ai-dev/ai-lab-template/documentation/app/codegen/index.md

     You can choose between GitHub and GitLab as your desired Source Code Management (SCM) platform, and the template fields will update accordingly!

-With this template, you can supply your own model and model server.
-By utilizing this option, ensure that you provide models that support Text Generation tasks.

 ## **Deployable Application**

-This AI Software Template will create a web application that utilizes the [TheBloke/Mistral-7B-Instruct-v0.2-AWQ](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-AWQ) model to generate text responses to your queries.
-To access this model, you can choose between two separate inference servers:
+This AI Software Template creates a web application that utilizes a Text Generation model to generate responses to your queries.
+To support this, you can choose between three inference server options:

 !!! info